jodt88/jodt88.github.io/index.md

 *Rain*

-This series is a continuation of the experimental process I took to find a theme for Studio Art's midterm exam.
+This series is a continuation of the experimental process I took to find a theme for Studio Art's photography exam.

 [![Alt Text](jodt88.github.io/rain photos thumbnail.PNG)](https://goo.gl/photos/R5hMmLmafovY3Zpw6)

 *Orange*

 This series consists of various satsumas from a tree in my backyard.
 While most of the satsuma's remained fresh on the tree, a few had fallen to the ground and began to rot.
-It was here that I found the theme for my Studio Art photography Midterm exam.
+It was here that I found the theme for my Studio Art photography exam.

 [![Alt Text](jodt88.github.io/orange photos thumbnail.PNG)](https://goo.gl/photos/o8uaqTQFur6j29RVA)

-*Rot: St. Amant High School Advanced Placement Studio Art Exam*
+*Rot (St. Amant High School Advanced Placement Studio Art Exam)*

 This extensive series attempts to demonstrate the artistic principles obtained from my time as an art student.
 I purchased fruit from a local market, and left them out to rot over a course of several days.
 The rotting provided various gross, yet interesting textures.
-Fruits like the pinapple, and the inside of a pumpkin demonstrated repition.
+Fruits like the pinapple, and the inside of a pumpkin demonstrated repition as well.

 [![Alt Text](jodt88.github.io/rot photos thumbnail.PNG)](https://goo.gl/photos/X9SbVDpYnY6DVxJ66)